How to Run Android Apps on Windows 11 After WSA (Best Alternatives)

 If you already own an Android phone, you may not need to “run Android apps on Windows” at all.

-Sometimes it’s enough to use the phone app from your PC.
+Sometimes it’s enough to use your phone apps from your PC—especially for messages, codes, and quick workflows.

 What Phone Link does